Satisfactory Academic Progress

 - May regain eligibility for financial aid if the student is either:

-- Able to bring their academic record within the standards (bring cumulative GPA to meet required standard, or is able to bring completion percentage over 67%) or
+- Able to bring their academic record within the standards (bring cumulative GPA to meet the required standard, or is able to bring completion percentage over 67%) or

 - Files a Satisfactory Academic Progress Appeal, and that appeal is approved.